dafei-qin/NFR_pytorch/readme.md

 ### Using your customized data

 You can test your own mesh.
-Remeber to first align it using the align.blend!
+Remeber to first align it in blender via the align.blend file!

 ## Training